UniversalDevicesInc-PG3/udi-wirelesstag-poly/README.md

 # MyNodeServer

 #### TODO Before release
-- Restart is setting all tag data back to zero :(
 - Test if slaveId changes when a tag is deleted and undeleted?
    - May need to link the mac & slave id in customData
 - Create C versions of all or some tags?